Dollar pulls back from 11-year peak ahead of ECB, jobs data

 "Markets are looking for the next impetus," said Dean Popplewell, chief currency strategist at Oanda in Toronto.
 "We may get that from the European Central Bank on Thursday or a pleasant spark on Friday from the non-farm payroll report."

-Europe's central bank will finalise the details of its 1.1 trillion euro bond-buying program on Thursday and may start buying immediately afterward.
+Europe's central bank will finalize the details of its 1.1 trillion euro bond-buying program on Thursday and may start buying immediately afterward.

 The dollar fell against the yen after an economic adviser to Japanese Prime Minister Shinzo Abe said the U.S. currency could not sustain more gains.